prashantgupta24/firewalld-rest/README.md

 A REST service to allow users to dynamically update firewalld rules on a server.

-## What it does
+## Purpose

-The simple idea behind this repo is to have a secure system, a system running `Firewalld` that does not permit SSH access to any IP address by default so there are no brute-force attacks.
+The simple idea behind this repo is to have a secure system, basically a system running `Firewalld` that does not permit SSH access to any IP address by default so there are no brute-force attacks.
 The only way to access the system is by communicating with a REST server running on the system through a valid request containing your public IP address.

-The REST server validates your request (it checks for a signed JWT, covered later), and if the request is valid, it will add your IP to the `firewalld` rule for the `public` zone for SSH, which gives your IP SSH access to the machine.
+The REST server validates your request (it checks for a valid JWT, covered later), and if the request is valid, it will add your IP to the `firewalld` rule for the `public` zone for SSH, which gives **only your IP** SSH access to the machine.

 Once you are done using the machine, you can remove your IP using the same REST server, and the server shuts SSH access off again.